Uganda

 Trade Partners

-Uganda's most important trading partners are the UAE, China, and the EU which together account for about 40% of total trade.
-Most imports originate from China, India, and the UAE.
-The UAE are the most important market for Ugandan products, with the EU and Kenya ranking second and third.
+Uganda's most important trading partners are China, the EU and the UAE, which together account for about 37% of total trade.
+Most imports originate from China, the UAE, and India.
+The EU is the most important market for Ugandan products, followed by Kenya and Congo (Democratic Rep).

 Economic Structure